direktspeed/node-m-proxy/README.md

 service name             (string) Either a standard service name (port + protocol), such as 'https'
                                   as listed in /etc/services, otherwise 'tls', 'tcp', or 'udp' for generics Also used for messages with the proxy (i.e. authentication)
-                                    * 'control' for authentication, etc
+                                    * 'control' for proxy<->server messages, including authentication, health, etc
+                                    * 'connection' for a specific client
                                     * 'error' for a specific client
                                     * 'pause' to pause upload to a specific client (not the whole tunnel)
                                     * 'resume' to resume upload to a specific client (not the whole tunnel)